 BCEDC Awards First Key Business Grant

-(Buchanan County, IA) The Buchanan County Economic Development Commission (BCEDC) is awarding its first Key Business Grant to Empowered Energy of Fairbank.
+(Buchanan County, IA) The Buchanan County Economic Development Commission (BCEDC) is awarding its first Key Business Grant to Balance Nutrition of Fairbank.
 The Key Business Grant that BCEDC offers is a grant of up to $10,000 to either attract or retain a business in a Buchanan County Community.
 It is not for just any business, but a key business or a new, innovative business for a community which will differ from community to community.
 The purpose of the grant is to:

 - Facilitate the economic and social viability of Buchanan County communities.